MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - Past meetings of the MACSMIN series: 2024, 2023, 2022, 2021, 2020.

-Timetable (very tentative, all UK times) Monday Tuesday Wednesday Thursday Friday
+Timetable (all UK times) Monday Tuesday Wednesday Thursday Friday

 - 08.45-09.00 Opening, history, and vision of MACSMIN by Vitaliy Kurlin (Liverpool MIF, UK)